otel-workshop/petclinic/rum-instrumentation.md

 SplunkRum.init({
     beaconUrl: "https://rum-ingest.<REALM>.signalfx.com/v1/rum",
     rumAuth: "<RUM_ACCESS_TOKEN>",
-    app: "<hostname>-petclinic-service",
+    app: "REPLACE_WITH_APP_NAME",
-    environment: "<hostname>-petclinic"
+    environment: "REPLACE_WITH_ENV_NAME"
     });
 </script>
 ```

 > **_NOTE:_**  The **application name** and **environment** must match exactly the values we used in the APM configuration.
-> These two values are used by the Splunk Observablity Cloud to correlate Frontend User Sessions to Backend APM Traces.
+> These two values are used by the Splunk Observability Cloud to correlate Frontend User Sessions to Backend APM Traces.

 ## Enable RUM